 However, what happens with many business owners, is that even if they know what that number is they assign that value to their company.

 The problem then lies in the fact that their business may or may not be worth five million dollars when they want to sell it.
 It may be worth that today, but there is no guarantee it will be worth that when they sell.
 There may be a path to get there but they may need to increase volume, margins, business practices or the business may never get to that value.

 That is why it is so important to have an accurate business valuation.
 With a reasonable business valuation you can plan around either A) saving for the difference between the number that you want at your work optional age and the actual value of the business, or B) you can begin working on how to try and increase the sale-able value of the business to help meet your goal at retirement.

 Part of the value of a good financial planner for a business owner, is to help them identify what the metrics are that may be able to help them improve their business, and not so much to fix those particular areas, but to be able to have the resources and the network to be able to make introductions for their clients so that they can fix those areas, whether it is needing outside sales, better accounting better inventory management, or bringing in an outside CFO to the company.

-Changing the value of the company could be as simple as running less personal expenses through the business, so that when you are preparing to exit the true profitability of the company is apparent.
+Changing the value of the company could be as simple as running less personal expenses through the business.
+This helps so that when you are preparing to exit, the true profitability of the company is apparent.
 Or it could be as in depth as needing to rearrange the management team, and redeveloping sales processes.
-Whatever it is, It cannot be done overnight.
+Whatever it is, there is no quick fix.
 This all begins with valuation.
 If you are a business owner, and would like to help, and would like to understand the value of your company and how it fits into making work optional, please reach out to me.